tim-smart/bloc-js/README.md

 Events -> Logic -> State
 ```

-A stream of events are transformed into a stream of states.
+Events are transformed into a stream of states.

 ## Basic Todo's example using React